NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 *************************************************************
 //5.)
-Compare to previous lists or taxonomic mapping
+Compare to previous lists or ontology mapping
 *************************************************************
 	*as necessary / if available
 	*e.g., codelist from previous CPRD Aurum version